-- Joint Rescue Coordination Centre, a rescue coordination centre operated by the Royal Canadian Air Force (RCAF) and the Canadian Coast Guard (CCG)
+• Joint Rescue Coordination Centre, a rescue coordination centre operated by the Royal Canadian Air Force

+(RCAF) and the Canadian Coast Guard (CCG)

 - Transport Canada Marine Safety

 - Transport Canada Aviation

 - Environment and Climate Change Canada

 - Nova Scotia Department of Labour and Workforce Development

-Subsea well blowouts and large batch spills have the potential to produce the most detrimental effects on marine animals.
-Although there has not been a blowout involving oil (there have been 2 gas blowouts) in offshore Nova Scotia since exploration activities began in 1968, more recent seismic exploration has provided an indication that oil may be the target for future drilling campaigns and should be considered appropriately in accident scenario planning.
+Subsea well blowouts and large batch spills have the potential to produce the detrimental effects on marine animals.
+Although there has not been a blowout involving oil (there have been 2 gas blowouts) in the Canada - Nova Scotia offshore area, oil should still be considered appropriately in accident scenario planning.